 ② If an attacker impersonates a legitimate user's DHCP Release message and sends it to the DHCP Server, it will cause the user to go offline.

-[Huawei-GigabitEthernet0/0/1]dhcp snooping alarm dhcp-request enable-------enable the alarm information (can only be configured under the interface).
+[Huawei-GigabitEthernet0/0/1]dhcp snooping alarm DHCP-request enable------- to enable the alarm information (can only be configured under the interface).

 (5) Prevent DHCP Server denial of service attacks:

 You can configure the maximum number of DHCP snooping binding entries that the interface allows you to learn to control the number of online users.
 When the number of users reaches this value, no user will be able to successfully apply for an IP address through this interface.
 In order to prevent attackers from constantly changing the CHADDR field in the DHCP Request message, you can enable the function of detecting whether the MAC address of the DHCP Request message frame header is the same as the CHADDR field in the DHCP data area.
 If the same, the message is forwarded, otherwise it is discarded.